LEGAL UPDATE: On October 5, 2022, the Fifth Circuit Court of Appeals upheld a lower court ruling finding that DACA is illegal.

 - 7. Can I travel under DACA?

-- He/she came to the U.S. before his/her 16th birthday;
+- You came to the U.S. before your 16th birthday;

-- He/she was present in the U.S. on June 15, 2012, and at the time of making the request to be considered for deferred action with USCIS;
+- You were present in the U.S. on June 15, 2012, and at the time of making the request to be considered for deferred action with USCIS;

-- He/she had entered without inspection before June 15, 2012, or his/her lawful immigration status expired as of that date;
+- You had entered without inspection before June 15, 2012, or your lawful immigration status expired as of that date;

-- He/she is currently in school, has graduated or obtained a certificate of completion from high school, has obtained a general education development (GED) certificate, or is an honorably discharged veteran of the Coast Guard or Armed Forces of the U.S.; and
+- You were currently in school, graduated or obtained a certificate of completion from high school, obtained a general education development (GED) certificate, or were an honorably discharged veteran of the Coast Guard or Armed Forces of the U.S.; and

-- He/she has not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and does not otherwise pose a threat to national security or public safety.
+- You had not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and did not otherwise pose a threat to national security or public safety.

 Significant misdemeanors under DACA:

-As stated above, non-citizens convicted of a significant misdemeanor are not eligible for DACA.
+As stated above, non-citizens convicted of a significant misdemeanor were not eligible for DACA.
 The term “significant misdemeanor” includes: